aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

       3. Highly Active: A smaller group is very active, taking over 10,000 steps daily.

 We can use this to personalize recommendations.
 For example, users with low activity can get simpler, achievable goals, while highly active users might appreciate more advanced workout ideas through the Bellabeat app or Bellabeat membership.

-2. **Applying This to Bellabeat Products**

-   1. **Heart Rate Monitoring:** I looked at heart rate data and found that activity levels don’t always match heart health.
+   2. **Heart Rate Monitoring:** I looked at heart rate data and found that activity levels don’t always match heart health.
 Bellabeat’s Leaf and Time trackers can help by monitoring heart rate and giving feedback in the Bellabeat app.
 If users have high heart rates even with low activity, they could get tips on managing stress better.

-   2. **Sleep and Activity:** Sleep is another important area.
+   3. **Sleep and Activity:** Sleep is another important area.
 On average, users sleep around 7 hours, which is slightly below the recommended amount.
 Bellabeat can use the Leaf and Time trackers to help users improve their sleep patterns.
 The Bellabeat membership could offer personalized sleep tips, like bedtime routines or relaxation techniques.

-   3. **Hydration:** The Spring water bottle tracks hydration, and based on what I found, it could remind users to stay hydrated, especially after periods of high activity.
+   4. **Hydration:** The Spring water bottle tracks hydration, and based on what I found, it could remind users to stay hydrated, especially after periods of high activity.
 For instance, users who walk a lot or have higher heart rates might get reminders to drink more water.

-3. **Improving Bellabeat’s Marketing Strategy**
+2. **Improving Bellabeat’s Marketing Strategy**

    1. **Personalized Wellness:** We can use the data from the Bellabeat app to send users personalized health advice.
 For example, if a user has low activity and high stress, we could offer them mindfulness tips or suggest using the Leaf tracker for stress management.
 The Bellabeat membership can give users access to even more customized wellness plans.